 Counselors use different counseling approaches with the following characteristics and goals:

 - Counseling is solution and relationally focused and referrals to off and on campus counseling will be provided as needed.

 - Sessions focus on specific issues that affect academic, personal and social functioning.

 - Individual counseling is an active process, with both the student and counselor participating.

-Group sessions may run from 60 to 90 minutes, and may be held on a weekly basis for up to ten weeks.
-Group sessions are free, confidential, and open to all Lehman College students.
-The groups are supportive and educational workshops that focus on the following four areas:
+Group sessions are conducted weekly during the Fall and Spring semesters.
+Groups typically are held for 60 minutes.
+Group sessions are free, confidential, and open to all registered Lehman College students.
+The groups are supportive and educational, focusing on the following four areas:

 - Development of new social skills and behaviors

-- Replacement of faulty, unhelpful thinking patterns with more balanced, healthy ones
+- Replacement of faulty, unhelpful thinking patterns with balanced, healthy ones

 - Understanding how thoughts and behaviors influence our feelings

 - Developing methods to cope with major life events

 Personal growth workshops are one-hour sessions that focus on a topic of student-related interest.
-Workshops include a presentation followed by a discussion about understanding mental health, stress management, self-improvement, and wellness.
+Workshops include a presentation followed by a discussion related to understanding mental health, stress management, self-improvement, and wellness.

 LGBTQIA+ Services and Outreach provides the Lehman College community with services to meet the needs of our Lesbian, Gay, Bisexual, and Transgender population.
 The College is now a Safe Zone host, which enlists supportive members of the faculty, staff and student body to act as visible allies to LGBTQIA+students.
 Participants first attend a training workshop on LGBTQIA+ issues and violence prevention, and then by identify themselves as official allies by posting Safe Zone placards in their offices or on their desks, or by wearing Safe Zone pins and stickers.